bake-bake-bake/bakeware/README.md

 * [`bakeware`](bakeware/README.md) - The main library
 * [`examples`](examples/README.md) - Examples

+The following projects were a stretch goal of ours.
+These projects are a client library and an example server for automatically updating binaries.
+The idea is that applications can ask a server if an update is available.
+If one is, it is downloaded and the application is automatically restarted with the new version.

 * [`bakeware_updater`](bakeware_updater/README.md) - Small Elixir library to check update server for an available update, download it, and apply it to the existing executable
 * [`sous_chef`](sous_chef/README.md) - An example update server for binaries built with Bakeware